arskom/spyne/doc/source/faq.rst

 Spyne in conjunction with your proprietary code, without any additional obligations.

-**Long Answer:** If you do modifications to Spyne, the best thing to do is to put them on github and just send a pull request upstream.
+**Long Answer:** If you make modifications to Spyne, the best thing to do is to put them on github and just send a pull request upstream.
 Even if your patch is not accepted, you've done more than what the license requires you to do.